 4 Varicose Vein Treatment Options

-In some cases, the initial treatment for varicose veins is to make some changes to your lifestyle.
+Sometimes, the initial treatment for varicose veins is to change your lifestyle.
 A few factors can make you more likely to develop the veins, such as being overweight, crossing your legs, and being sedentary.
 Vein doctors often recommend lifestyle changes before other treatments.
 If you are significantly overweight, you might find that dropping a few pounds helps reduce the appearance of your varicose veins.

 Wearing Compression Stockings

-Dr. Charles Dietzek is a board certified vascular surgeon who operates several vein clinics throughout New Jersey.
+Dr. Charles Dietzek is a board-certified vascular surgeon who operates several vein clinics throughout New Jersey.
 To learn more about your treatment options for varicose veins, call today to schedule a consultation with Dr. Dietzek.